sahlaysta/kotlin/libraries/kotlinx-metadata/jvm/Migration.md

 For almost every deprecated `Flag` instance, there is a corresponding mutable extension property.
 There are some exceptions to this rule, notably visibility and modality.
-For them, all flags are replaced with a single extension that returns enum value.
+For them, all flags are replaced with a single extension that returns an enum value.
 For example, `Flag.IS_PUBLIC(): Boolean` and `Flag.IS_PRIVATE(): Boolean` are both replaced by `KmClass.visibility: Visibility` or `KmFunction.visibility: Visibility`.